-In St. Clair County, the majority of intersections with the highest occurrence of crashes are located within the City of Port Huron or just north of the city along M-25.
+In St. Clair County, the majority of intersections with the highest occurrence of crashes are located within Port Huron or just north along M-25.
+Responsibility for two of the top ten high-frequency crash intersections- M-25 (24th Ave) at Krafft Road and Pine Grove Ave at Holland Ave- falls to MDOT, St. Clair County Road Commission, and the City of Port Huron.
 See Tables 5-1 and 5-2.